-Directions: Have your child read the story with a family member and discuss the story afterwards.
+Directions: Have your student read the story with an adult and discuss the story afterwards.

 The Spelling Bee

 This past spring I went to see the state spelling bee.

 The state spelling bee is a spelling contest that lasts two days.
 On Day 1, a bunch of kids sit down to take a written spelling test.
 On Day 2, the kids who do the best on the written test get up on a stage and spell.